702573N/Obsidian-Tasks-Calendar/README.md

 <img width="1115" alt="Bildschirm­foto 2022-10-30 um 10 23 43" src="https://user-images.githubusercontent.com/59178587/198871481-bd9d4b89-ff99-435c-8c30-625f27f1a4f7.png">

 Hovering a task let popup a small info about the note and task (note-title: task-description).
-In the upper left corner is the calendar switcher, which can be used to switch between three different calendar views (month, agenda, widget).
+In the upper left corner is the calendar switcher, which can be used to switch between two different calendar views (month/week).
 Under `view` in the dataviewjs code line the default calendar view is set.
 When switching between the views, the calendar remains in the previous month.
-By clicking on the calendar header, you can return to the current month or week at any time.
+By clicking on the calendar header, you can return to today (the current month or week) at any time.
 The arrow keys in the upper right corner can be used to scroll backwards and forwards through the months/weeks.
 The filter in the upper right corner allows you to hide all finished tasks in the calendar.
 The filter itself can be switched on by default with `noDone` in the `options` within the dataviewjs code line.

 <img width="1116" alt="Bildschirm­foto 2022-10-30 um 10 19 22" src="https://user-images.githubusercontent.com/59178587/198871327-7eb684f4-04ee-4155-83be-7016889b2fee.png">